 Research the cost of interior demolition projects nationally and near you

-13. Make Your Floors Fancier
+13. Fancier Flooring

 Statement floor tiles are bold and fun while remaining a little more subtle than a backsplash.

-Brick and marble tiles (or marble lookalikes!) are very popular among home buyers.
+Brick and marble tiles (or marble lookalikes) are very popular among home buyers.

 Keep reading about interior demolition:

-The industrial, reclaimed-wood look is still hugely popular, especially in kitchens.
 There are always fun new ways to incorporate this look into your space.

 Pecky cypress is on the rise, adding a textured look to everything from islands to hood vents.
-Or, go for the lookalike with gray textured laminate.

 Add industrial metal stools and lighting fixtures for a casual, modern vibe in your kitchen space.

-15. Hide Your Appliances
+15. Hiding Appliances

-If you hate clutter, and just seeing your microwave or Keurig on the counter irks you, then take a cue from English kitchens.
+If you hate clutter and just seeing your microwave or Keurig on the counter irks you, then take a cue from English kitchens.

 Hide appliances in cabinetry to keep your kitchen free of all clutter.